Tuel Lane Infant School and Nursery

 Handwriting is an essential skill.
 It has been linked to improved academic success and self-esteem.
 Regularly practising our handwriting ensures that our work is legible and that we can write fluently for sustained periods.

-As a school we follow the Penpals scheme.
+As a school we follow the Letterjoin scheme.
 This provides us with a consistent approach enabling us to make progress across the school.
-In the "Penpals Scope and Sequence" document below you will be able to see the sequence that handwriting is taught at Tuel Lane Infant School.
-The correct formation for letters, numbers and joins at our school is in our "Penpals Information for Parents" document.
+In the document below you will be able to see the sequence that handwriting is taught at Tuel Lane Infant School.
+The correct formation for letters, numbers and joins at our school is also shown.

 Gross and Fine Motor Skills